svn2github/wordpress-vip-plugins/release-candidates/thePlatform/readme.txt

 Upload media to your MPX account

 == Changelog ==

+= 1.3.2 =
+Fixed uploads in Firefox
+Correctly set the preview player in the Media Browser

 = 1.3.1 =
 Fixed an issue with the update method copying Basic Metadata settings incorrectly.